jmelcr/jmelcr.github.io/_posts_wedup/2021-02-03-chemical-homeaction.md

 Well, we will see at the end of today, what is the result of this chemical reaction.
 So far,
-I had to assist the home-schooling self-assembly by "chaperoning" homework and kids-delivering to tele-classes (very endothermal transport process!).
+I had to assist some home-schooling self-assembly by "chaperoning" homework and kids-delivering to tele-classes (very endothermal transport process!).
 After lunch I hope to find some time for my own self-assembly with at least one reaction side product – digest mail in my over-filled mailbox.
 Let's hope it will be a piece of cake!
-(and some of you may receive a small piece)
+(and some of you may receive a small piece of it)

 Well, that's how it goes!

-PS I first wanted to call this post "homical reaction" but got second thoughts after checking possible puns on the first word 😬
+PS I first wanted to call this post "homical reaction" but got second thoughts after checking possible puns on the first word 😬😉